 Compliance with IEC 60079-14 and IEC 60079-17

-ExCBs shall assess the Ex Service Facility’s procedures and processes for compliance to the relevant requirements of IEC 60079-14 and IEC 60079-17.
+ExCBs shall assess the Service Facility’s procedures and processes for compliance to the relevant requirements of IEC 60079-14 and IEC 60079-17.

-This shall include assessment of the Ex Service Facility’s inspection, test and maintenance plans for compliance with IEC 60079-14 and IEC 60079-17 and verification that such inspection, test and maintenance plans clearly define the method for pass/fail criteria.
+This shall include assessment of the Service Facility’s inspection, test and maintenance plans for compliance with IEC 60079-14 and IEC 60079-17 and verification that such inspection, test and maintenance plans clearly define the method for pass/fail criteria.

 Use of subcontractors

-ExCBs shall assess the method of control the Ex Service Facility maintains over any subcontractor used to perform part of the Ex inspectional and maintenance process, including testing and calibration activities.
+ExCBs shall assess the method of control the Service Facility maintains over any subcontractor used to perform part of the Ex inspection and maintenance process, including testing and calibration activities.

-The Ex Service Facility agrees to arrange for the ExCB to evaluate relevant documentation and to arrange a visit to any subcontractor that the ExCB deems warranted.
+The Service Facility agrees to arrange for the ExCB to evaluate relevant documentation and to arrange a visit to any subcontractor that the ExCB deems warranted.
 Subcontractors conducting operations that have the potential to impact on compliance with IEC 60079-14 and IEC 60079-17 shall be subject to audit by the ExCB.

-Subcontracting by Ex Service Facilities shall be clearly defined in agreements between the ExCB and the Service Facility and the ExCB and the Subcontractor or, by delegation of the ExCB, directly between the Service Facility and the Subcontractor.
+Subcontracting by Service Facilities shall be clearly defined in agreements between the ExCB and the Service Facility and the ExCB and the Subcontractor or, by delegation of the ExCB, directly between the Service Facility and the Subcontractor.

-The scope of activity is an integral part of such agreements as well as evidence of competence of the Subcontractor (e.g. certificates, initial and annual audits by the ExCB).
+The scope of activity is an integral part of such agreements as well as evidence of competence of the Subcontractor (for example, certificates, initial and annual audits by the ExCB).
 The overall responsibility remains in any case with the ExCB which certified the Service Facility.
-Agreements mentioned above shall be registered by the IECEx secretariat.

- Subcontracting activities shall be used on a limited basis, mainly in cases where the investments for such activities are rather high and volume for such work at the Service Facility rather low.
+NOTE 1 Subcontracting activities should be used on a limited basis, mainly in cases where the investments for such activities are rather high and volume for such work at the Service Facility rather low.

- Subcontracting activities related to the main scope of Ex inspection and maintenance, indicated in the IECEx Certificate, is not allowed.
+NOTE 2 Subcontracting activities related to the main scope of Ex inspection and maintenance, indicated in the IECEx Certificate, is not allowed.

 Assessment of competence for operatives and responsible persons

-The ExCB shall evaluate the Ex Service Facility’s mechanism for verification of current competence of their nominated Ex Competent Person(s), including the operatives and ‘Responsible Person’ as required by IEC 60079-14 and IEC 60079-17.
+The ExCB shall evaluate the Service Facility’s mechanism for verification of current competence of their nominated Ex Competent Person(s), including the operatives and ‘Responsible Person’ as required by IEC 60079-14 and IEC 60079-17.

-For Ex Competent Persons having a Certificate of Personnel Competencies according to IECEx OD 504, Units of Competency Ex 004 (Maintain equipment in explosive atmospheres), Ex 007 (Perform visual & close inspection of electrical installations in or associated with explosive atmospheres) and Ex 008 (Perform detailed inspection of electrical installations in or associated with explosive atmospheres), or having any other evidence of appropriate assessment and demonstration of Competencies based on IEC 60079-14 and IEC 60079-17, the ExCB shall verify that the certified or assessed scope of activities covers the actual activities within the Ex Service Facility.
+For Ex Competent Persons having a Certificate of Personnel Competencies according to IECEx OD 504, Units of Competency Ex 004 (Maintain equipment in explosive atmospheres), Ex 007 (Perform visual & close inspection of electrical installations in or associated with explosive atmospheres) and Ex 008 (Perform detailed inspection of electrical installations in or associated with explosive atmospheres), or having any other evidence of appropriate assessment and demonstration of Competencies based on IEC 60079-14 and IEC 60079-17, the ExCB shall verify that the certified or assessed scope of activities covers the actual activities within the Service Facility.

-Those qualifying as Ex Competent Persons shall be identified in the Ex Service Facility’s documented system, along with their scope of activity.
+Those qualifying as Ex Competent Persons shall be identified in the Service Facility’s documented system, along with their scope of activity.

-An Ex Service Facility certificate remains valid only while the Ex competent persons listed in the facility’s documented system, operating as the ‘Responsible Person’ remains engaged in the activity.
+An Service Facility certificate remains valid only while the Ex competent persons listed in the facility’s documented system, operating as the ‘Responsible Person’ remains engaged in the activity.

-Any change that may impact on the Ex Service Facility complying with IECEx Scheme requirements, e.g. change of ‘Personnel’ is required to be notified to the ExCB immediately.
+Any change that may impact on the Service Facility complying with IECEx Scheme requirements, for example, change of ‘Personnel’ is required to be notified to the ExCB immediately.

-It should be noted that the status of an Ex competent person is directly linked to the Ex Service Facility and is therefore not transferable between service facilities without assessment by an ExCB.
+It should be noted that the status of an Ex competent person is directly linked to the Service Facility and is therefore not transferable between service facilities without assessment by an ExCB.

 Replacement Ex operatives or responsible Competent Person(s) shall have the evidence of their Ex competencies verified by the ExCB.